Second-Order Mirror Descent: Convergence in Games Beyond Averaging and Discounting: Appendix

 \nopagebreak \begin{IEEEbiography}[{ }]{Bolin Gao} received the B.A.Sc. (with Hons.) and M.A.Sc. degrees in electrical engineering in 2015 and 2017, respectively, from the University of Toronto, Toronto, ON, Canada, where he is currently working toward the Ph.D. degree with the Systems Control Group.
-His research interests include design and control of game algorithms with applications to reinforcement learning in multiagent systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Lacra Pavel} (M'92 - SM'04) received the Dipl.
+His research interests include design and control of game algorithms with applications to reinforcement learning in multiagent systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Lacra Pavel} (M'92 - SM'04) received the Dipl.
 Engineer from Technical University of Iasi, Romania and the Ph.D. degree in Electrical Engineering from Queen's University, Canada.
 After a postdoctoral stage at the National Research Council and four years of industry experience, in 2002 she joined University of Toronto, where she is now a Professor in the Systems Control Group, Department of Electrical and Computer Engineering.
 Her research interests are in game theory and distributed optimization in networks, with emphasis on dynamics and control.
 She is the author of the book {\em Game Theory for Control of Optical Networks} (Birkh\"{a}user-Springer Science, ISBN 978-0-8176-8321-4, 2012).
-She is an Associate Editor of \emph{IEEE Transactions on Control of Network Systems}, a Senior Editor of the IEEE Open Journal of Control Systems and a Member of the Conference Editorial Board of the IEEE Control Systems Society; she acted as Publications Chair of the 45th IEEE Conference on Decision and Control. \end{IEEEbiography}
+She is a Senior Editor of \emph{IEEE Transactions on Control of Network Systems}, a Senior Editor of the IEEE Open Journal of Control Systems and a Member of the Conference Editorial Board of the IEEE Control Systems Society; she acted as Publications Chair of the 45th IEEE Conference on Decision and Control. \end{IEEEbiography}